ofesseler/gluster_exporter/README.md

 # gluster_exporter
 Gluster exporter for Prometheus

-!!!!!
+## !!!!!
 I am currently not actively developing and testing this exporter.
-If you are, let me know it to help keeping this running. !!!!!!
+If you are, let me know it to help keeping this running.
+If you are interested in continuing this exporter, please write a mail/bug report /etc. !!!!!!

 ## Installation